 The Monarchy in Canada

-Many foreigners, and even some Canadians, are surprised to learn that Canada is a monarchy, which means the country’s political system is headed by a king or queen.
-Canada’s monarchy system is a bit more complicated and unusual than most other monarchical countries, however.
+Many foreigners, and even some Canadians, are surprised to learn that Canada is a monarchy, which means the country’s political system is always headed by a king or queen.
+Canada’s monarchy system is a bit more complicated and unusual than most others, however.

 As we learned in the history chapter, Canada was once a colony of Britain, but unlike many of England’s other colonies, Canada never experienced a sharp, clean break with the motherland.
 Canadian independence evolved slowly under British colonial supervision, and Canada’s system of government was largely copied from Britain — including the role of the British monarchy.